Can I rollover my existing 401(k) or IRA into an eQRP?

 A Self Directed IRA can be rolled into an eQRP®️.
 If you have assets inside the Self Directed IRA you can still do the rollover without liquidating those assets.
 You’re simply doing an IN-KIND rollover moving the assets from the IRA custodian to your plan where you’re in control.
 This is tax free and penalty free.

-In some instances you may be able to do a rollover of funds from a 401k at a current employer through what’s called an “In-Service Distribution,” although most large employers are highly restrictive and make this nearly impossible.
-Good to ask them if they have an inservice rollover option.
+In some instances you may be able to do a rollover of funds from a 401(k) at your current employer through what’s called an “In-Service Distribution.”
+Unfortunately most large employers are highly restrictive and make this nearly impossible.
+Just ask them if they have an inservice rollover option.

-What if I retire early from my job, can I take my 401k or Profit Sharing out early and roll it over into my eQRP or do I have to move it into an IRA?
+What if I retire early from my job, can I take my 401(k) or Profit Sharing and roll it over into my eQRP or do I have to move it into an IRA?

 You do not need to sell the stocks.
-You can simply roll them into the QRP.
+You can simply roll them into the eQRP®.
 This is called an In-Kind rollover.

-Yes, you can rollover your ROTH 401k funds into your QRP so long as you keep those funds seperate from the deferred money you may be rolling over or contributing.
-THis is as simple as having two unique checking accounts, one for deferred funds and one for ROTH funds.
+Yes, you can rollover your ROTH 401k funds into your eQRP® so long as you keep those funds separate from the deferred money you may be rolling over or contributing.
+This is as simple as having two unique checking accounts, one for deferred funds and one for ROTH funds.

-The big mistake people make is trying to rollover their ROTH IRA into the ROTH QRP checking account.
+The big mistake people make is trying to rollover their ROTH IRA into the ROTH eQRP® checking account.
 As you can see in the IRS rollover chart this is DISALLOWED.